MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/file-filters.md

 - **Created** – File creation time.
 The filter supports before/after dates and a date range.

 - **Extension** – Focus on specific file extensions.
 For example, all files that are executables (*.exe).
+      >[!NOTE]
+      >
+      > - This filter is case sensitive.
+      > - Use the OR clause to apply the filter on more than a single capitalization variation.

 - **File ID** – Search for specific file IDs.
 File ID is an advanced feature that allows you to track certain high-value files without a dependency on owner, location, or name.